Learn Tagalog with lessons that teach you to speak confidently. Start learning Tagalog with Rosetta Stone.

 1. START WITH COMMON TAGALOG CONVERSATIONAL PHRASES

-Once you’ve learned the basic sounds and letters of the Tagalog alphabet, it’s important not to get lost in trying to memorize massive vocabulary lists.
+Once you’ve learned the basic sounds and letters of the Tagalog alphabet, it’s important not to get lost in trying to memorise massive vocabulary lists.
 Instead, focus on learning some common conversational phrases in context.
 Here are a few you can begin to add to your repertoire for everyday situations you might encounter.

 Ano po ang pangalan nila?
 (What’s your name?)